Gonorrhoea: signs, symptoms, and treatment

 What happens if you don’t treat it?

-- It can spread to other reproductive organs in women and lead to pelvic inflammatory disease (PID).
+If you don't treat gonorrhoea, it can spread to other reproductive organs.
+In women or people with a uterus, it can lead to pelvic inflammatory disease (PID).
 Left untreated, PID can lead to infertility, ectopic pregnancy (a dangerous type of pregnancy where the baby develops outside the womb), pain and blocked fallopian tubes.

-- Men can develop an infection in the testicles and prostate gland, which can be very painful and lead to infertility.
+Men or people with a penis can develop an infection in the testicles and prostate gland, which can be very painful and lead to infertility.

-- Untreated gonorrhoea can rarely lead to arthritis, infection of the heart, skin lesions and meningitis.
+Untreated gonorrhoea can sometimes, if rarely, lead to arthritis, infection of the heart, skin lesions and meningitis.